QuentinFAIDIDE/Graphsense-Ingester-CLI/README.md

 # Graphsense Ingester CLI
-Command line interface to control the (unofficial) ingestion micro-services.
+Command line interface to control the ingestion micro-services.

 This software is still in early alpha, many features are still missing.